 Breathing through a Mickey Mouse gas mask

-The Mickey Mouse's nose was supposed to flutter to show that the child wearing it was breathing.
+The Mickey Mouse's nose was designed to flutter to show that the child wearing it was breathing.
 In the following box Stan Clark's explains how it worked.

 How the Micky Mouse nose acted as a one-way valve for breathing out

 The Mickey Mouse mask had a nose piece that stuck out from the front.
 It was rounded where it was attached to the mask and the other end flattened and thinned out, acting as a one-way valve for breathing out.

 Clearly children managed to breathe through this arrangement, but I have a clear memory from about three years of age of adamantly refusing to wear the thing, after being made to try it out.
 I instantly tore it off because it was stifling me.
 I couldn't get any breath through it!
 Whether this was a fault on my mask or a problem with the strength of my young lungs, I shall never know.
 In fact my mother did not persist and fortunately the Germans never used gas on us.

 Sometimes we were made to wear our gas masks during lessons at school.
 Then, when we had to recite the times tables from off the black board, the lenses would steam up from our breath so that we couldn’t see a thing.
 We learnt that a cut potato, rubbed over the inside lenses helped to stop them steaming up.

 Children's choice of gas masks bags

 We girls were offered attractive girly canvas bags for our gas masks.
 I chose one with pink rabbits on, and I still have it all these years later.